-The philosophy faculty here at EIU — which currently includes nine professors representing all of the major branches of both Western and Eastern philosophy — is devoted to continuing this fascinating conversation.
+The philosophy faculty here at EIU are devoted to continuing this fascinating conversation.

 We offer a major in Philosophy as well as minors in both Philosophy and Religious Studies.
-We also participate in several interdisciplinary minors including Pre-Law, Criminology, Medieval Studies, Neuroscience, and Asian Studies.
-With a faculty-to-student ratio of about 1-to-3, philosophy majors at Eastern receive an uncommon amount of individual attention.
+The Integrative Studies Option allows students to design their own philosophy major by choosing their own complementary area of study.
+The philosophy major provides a framework for integrative learning in interdisciplinary minors that include Pre-Law, Criminology, Medieval Studies, Neuroscience, and Asian Studies.

 The department has a friendly and informal atmosphere with students and faculty regularly debating philosophical issues in the department office (which serves as our central hub), hallways, offices, during Philosophy Club, and during our weekly departmental lunches (friends of philosophy are always welcome).
 Please feel free to stop by!

 Your first philosophy course may have been by way of meeting your general education requirement on campus.

 PHI 1000G – God, Freedom, Knowledge and Values

 PHI 1900G – Introduction to Logical and Critical Reasoning

 PHI 3110G – Cultural Foundations II